rbejar/odpmkd/README.md

 ## Notes
 The resulting markdown will be better if the input odp file slides:

-- Have a title, and some text structured in bullet points in the text area.
+- Have a title, and some text structured in bullet points in the outline.
 This is the basic slide layout.
 - Have a title and a single image.
 - Emphasized words (bolds, underlines, italics) are processed and the emphasis is kept.
     - However, LibreOffice may allow you to do some very weird things with this, that look good on screen but are not so good when you are parsing the slides.
 So this does not work fine some times.

-Anything else might be processed, but the results will be worse:
+Anything else might be processed, but the results will vary:

 - If the slide has several images, they will be kept, but their position and size on the original slide are lost, so the result will not be very good.
-- Anything drawn using LibreOffice tools will be lost.
+- Anything drawn using LibreOffice drawing tools is lost.
 - Slides with just some text on them (often large text in the middle of the slide) will be processed, but that text will be the in same size as any other paragraph.
 - Tables are lost.
-- Text boxes are lost.
-- Hyperlinks are lost.
+- Text boxes are kept.
+However they are treated as verbatim text (using triple quotes in markdown).
+This is OK for code, but it might not be OK for other uses.
+Besides this, emphasis and hyperlinks inside text boxes are lost.

 The resulting markdown file has this structure: